Skip to content

 We could begin with the base price by considering all of the removals & demolition the home may need.
 We would need to factor in labor, dumpsters, plastic and protection, and air cleaning in the home, which ranges from a couple of thousand dollars for a low or midrange remodel to $10,000+ for a higher-end remodel.
 The reconstruction cost is figured into the entire renovation project, but here are some current examples of budget ranges you can expect when you begin the renovation journey:

-Here is a look at the average cost of common home remodeling projects in the Des Moines Metro area, according to our historic prices for completed projects.
+Here is a look at what Des Moines homeowners are actually investing in 2026, according to our prices for completed projects.
 Understand that these are averages.
 Your contractor is your best resource for understanding the cost and project scope of the work you’ve got in mind.

 Kitchen Remodel Costs

 Your kitchen is likely to be one of the costliest rooms to renovate, because of appliances, cabinetry, electrical work, and plumbing work.
-Remodeling your kitchen typically costs $46,331 for minor upgrades laser-focused to remedy your biggest concerns and preserve elements that work, $78,524 for a mid-range remodel, and $155,529 for a major, upscale project.
+Remodeling your kitchen as a stand-alone project runs $69,000 to $130,000 in 2026, depending on your finishes and how much of the layout changes.
+You can see what each level includes on our kitchen remodeling and design page.

 See also: What Is the Average Kitchen Remodel Cost?